-Exploration for and development of petroleum and natural gas resources requires specialized skills and knowledge in the areas of petroleum engineering, geophysics, geology and title.
-TAG Oil has obtained personnel with the required specialized skills and knowledge to carry out their respective operations.
-While the current labour market in the industry is highly competitive, TAG Oil expects to be able to attract and maintain appropriately qualified employees for fiscal 2016.
+Exploration for and the development of petroleum and natural gas resources requires specialized skills and knowledge in the areas of petroleum engineering, geophysics, geology and title.
+TAG Oil has obtained personnel with the required specialized skills and knowledge to carry out its operations.
+While the current labour market in the industry is highly competitive, TAG Oil expects to be able to attract and maintain appropriately qualified employees for fiscal year 2018.